Annual Report 2024

 Beaver report

-Thank you to all my leaders for all their commitment.
+Thank you to all my leader volunteers for all their commitment.

 Cub report

-In October we ran a successful Sixers and Seconders’ camp at Dunham Park.
-The smaller group of older cubs allowed us to focus on skills such as backwoods cooking, wood chopping and fire lighting.
+In October we joined the Scouts and Explorers for a very chilly Sixers and Seconders’ camp.
+The smaller group of older cubs allowed us to focus on skills such as backwoods cooking, pioneering and fire lighting.

-We have awarded a huge 625 badges this year including an impressive 13 Silver Chief Scout cub awards, the highest award within Cubs.
+We have awarded 341 badges this year including 7 Silver Chief Scout cub awards, the highest award within Cubs.

 Scout report

-We had 8 scouts go up to Explorers at Easter and 12 cubs come up at the end of the summer.
+We've had 6 scouts go up to Explorers at Easter and 7cubs come up at the end of the summer.

 Our program has tried to balance badge work with practical skills and fun experiences.
-We've sampled climbing, route planning hiking, winter survival skills, cycling , camping skills.
+We've completed indoor and outdoor climbing, route planning hiking, Camping skills, cooking / menu planning, warhammer modelling, fencing, and canoeing..
+With the scouts earning both challenge and activity badges through the year..

-We are looking to create more opportunities to get outdoors and have nights away this year and already have an event planned for Mid October.
+We are looking to create more opportunities to get outdoors this year and have nights away twice in the year and already have hike and bike ride planned for this term.

 Peter Mayhew